 50 Things You Could Give Up for Lent This Year – Lent doesn’t mean only giving up meat.
 Here are other ways to make the season meaningful.

-What Does Maundy Thursday Mean? – Learn what the term Maundy Thursday means and why it’s an important part of Holy Week.
+What Does Maundy Thursday Mean? – Learn what Maundy Thursday means and why it’s an important part of Holy Week.

 What is the Meaning of Good Friday? – If it’s the day we remember Jesus’ death, why is it called good?